postcss/postcss-nested/README.md

 Related plugins:

+* Use [`postcss-atroot`] for `@at-root` at-rule to move nested child to the CSS root.
 * Use [`postcss-current-selector`] **after** this plugin if you want to use current selector in properties or variables values.
 * Use [`postcss-nested-ancestors`] **before** this plugin if you want to reference any ancestor element directly in your selectors with `^&`.

 Alternatives: